earlephilhower/arduino-pico/docs/ethernet.rst

 * LWIPEthernet classes come from the ESP8266 Arduino team

-* Individual Ethernet drivers were written by Nicholas Humfrey
+* Some individual Ethernet drivers were written by Nicholas Humfrey, others submitted by users.